Frequently Asked Questions

 What are you working on now?

-I have a great idea for another 13 Treasures book.
+I have a great idea for a book.
 Can I send it to you?

-I get many, many emails and letters from readers who want to share their ideas with me, usually relating to sequels to the ’13’ books.
+I get many, many emails and letters from readers who want to share their ideas for future books in my series.
 Some of these ideas are nothing short of brilliant and I’ve been hugely impressed with them, as well as the generosity of the person sharing it.
 I feel lucky to have fans like you!
 HOWEVER . . .
 I really can’t use these ideas, even if they’ve come from ideas/characters I originated.
 Firstly for legal reasons (see more about this below, on me reading unpublished work).
 Secondly, for moral reasons.
 I’m a writer because I love coming up with ideas and figuring out plot twists.
 I would feel very, very uncomfortable (and wouldn’t be a very good writer) if I used someone else’s ideas.
 What I would love is if you took these ideas and used them to create stories of your own.
 Ideas are special and unique to you – use them well.

-Do you mind if I write stories using your characters/settings (fan fiction)?
+Do you mind if I write fan fiction stories using your characters/settings?

 No, I don’t mind as long as it’s for your own entertainment and not for profit.
 Please note that I cannot read any fan fiction, however.